oerg866/win98-quickinstall/README.md

 (TODO)

+# BUGS / Limitations

+- Linux does not really have a concept of hidden files.
+It can be faked apparently with unused system attributes, but it might not work properly when copying the files out of the image.
+Unfortunately, at this time I don't have any solution for this.
+- DOES NOT SUPPORT FAT16 YET.
+IT WILL BREAK, DON'T USE IT.
+- Poor error handling
+- This menu uses the "dialog" tool, not libdialog, so it's inefficient.
+- Only supports CDROMs so far, sadly.
+USB flash drive support is in planning.

 # Building

 This was built and tested using Ubuntu 20.04 running natively as well as under **Windows Subsystem For Linux**.